Aluminium substituted yttrium iron garnet thin films with reduced Curie temperature: Acknowledgements

 \section{Acknowledgements}

-We thank Andy Thomas, Richard Schlitz and Luise Siegl for helpful discussions.
+We thank Andy Thomas and Richard Schlitz for helpful discussions.
 We gratefully acknowledge the HZDR Ion Beam Centre for the RBS experiments and analysis.
 This work was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 425217212, SFB 1432 and the project GO 944/9-1.